secretgraph/secretgraph/docs/implementation/api.md

 The reason behind this quirk is to prevent snooping keys to deanonymize users.

-By default also External types as well as sensitive and draft contents are excluded.
+By default also sensitive and draft contents are excluded.
 They can be reincluded by specifying filters.

 They are not for naive searches and should be explicit requested.